cockroachdb/docs/v19.2/gssapi_authentication.md

     ~~~

 4. Install the Postgres client (for example, postgresql-client-10 Debian package from postgresql.org).
-5. Use the `psql` client, which natively supports GSSAPI authentication, to connect to CockroachDB:
+5. Use the `psql` client, which supports GSSAPI authentication, to connect to CockroachDB:

     {% include copy-clipboard.html %}
     ~~~ shell